 The Road Rashers are a group of motorcycle enthusiasts that meet a few times a year and tour the West Michigan countryside.
 You can be sure there will be a stop at a local diner somewhere along the way.

-Small groups of adults (couples and singles) that get together to share a meal together.
-Random groups are formed once or twice a year.
+- Life Group - Life Groups are small groups of adults (couples and singles) that get together to study Gods Word and fellowship.
 Watch the bulletin for sign up.